This post contains affiliate links. It won’t cost you anything if you decide to click on them but we may make a small commission. Disclaimer.

 Before we started researching our travels I had never heard of packing cubes.
 I’d joined a Facebook group for travelling families and asked what their must-haves were for taking with them.
-Loads of people told me about these little wonder-cubes.
+Loads of loca told me about these little wonder-cubes.

 They are rectangular zip up bags that come in different sizes and colours.
 (We bought eBags Packing Cubes ones as they were highly recommended)

-Essentially they help you to squish lots and lots (and lots) of clothes into a packing cube and somehow you have lots more space in your suitcase and it also helps keep everything organised.
+Essentially they help you to squish lots and lots (and lots) of clothes into a packing cube and somehow you have loads more space in your suitcase and it also helps keep everything organised.
 (Especially if you roll your clothes up and pack instead of folding).